 |1||comprehensive||readable, modular, consistent|

 |3||documented||use comments and annotations|

-When you design an application or a system you should describe some of your design principles.
+When you design a Sage Code application or a system you should describe some of your design principles publicly.
 Here are some good principles for a good design.
-If you do not have time to make your own principles use these generic principles:
+If you do not have time to make your own principles use these generic principles instead:

 - Modular: a system is an aggregation of multiple sub-systems.
 The sub-systems collaborate and communicate using messages and rules.
 If your system is monolithic it will be harder to build and maintain.

 - KISS (Keep it Simple Stupid): just design the features that you need.
 Architectures that are more complex than necessary will result in sub-optimal systems.
 Breaking this rule is called over-engineering.

 - Holistic Thinking: A good system must define terminology and principles for definition of components and relations between them.
 A metaphor could help for building a theory using existing therms and analogy from real life.

 - Conceptual Brilliance: A system architecture must be elegant, but architects should not be blinded by the beauty of creation, and always review features with a pragmatic and detail-oriented eye.